varunram2001/Prediciting-Food-Rating-using-ML-/README.md

 # Predicting-Food-Rating-using-ML-

 This was a Kaggle challenge which is a also a part of the Machine Learning Practice Project at IIT Madras B.S Degree Program in Data Science.
-Will update the code after release of Course letter.
+Will update the code  and datasets after release of Course letter.